- Law Clerk to the Honorable Edith Brown Clement, United States Court of Appeals for the Fifth Circuit

 - Stephen obtained complete dismissal of all claims asserted against the Firm’s client, a regional law firm, in a negligent misrepresentation and breach of fiduciary duty suit in federal court arising out of a failed real estate investment.

-- During his years of practice, Stephen has led successful pre-litigation negotiation on behalf of multiple Louisiana professionals with their former employers, obtaining releases or reductions of the professionals’ obligations under their non-compete or non-solicitation agreements.
+- During his years of practice, Stephen has led successful pre-litigation negotiation on behalf of multiple Louisiana professionals with their former employers or partners, obtaining releases or reductions of the professionals’ obligations under their non-compete or non-solicitation agreements.

-- In 2008 and 2009, Stephen represented a staffing company in a lawsuit filed by a competitor alleging misappropriation of trade secrets and violations of the Louisiana Unfair Trade Practices Act.
+- Stephen represented a staffing company in a lawsuit filed by a competitor alleging misappropriation of trade secrets and violations of the Louisiana Unfair Trade Practices Act.
 The matter was resolved on confidential terms prior to trial.

-- In 2009 and 2010, Stephen represented a banking regulator in an investigation into potential wrongdoing and fraud by officers at an insolvent financial institution.
+- Stephen represented a banking regulator in an investigation into potential wrongdoing and fraud by officers at an insolvent financial institution.

-- In 2008 and 2009, Stephen successfully represented shareholders in a multi-million dollar shareholder dispute in arbitration before the American Arbitration Association.
+- Stephen successfully represented shareholders in a multi-million dollar shareholder dispute before the American Arbitration Association.
 The matter settled on confidential terms.

 - Stephen currently is defending a business owner in Louisiana state court against a claim for injury allegedly caused by the business owner’s negligent hiring.
 Stephen already has obtained dismissal of the punitive damages claim asserted by the plaintiff.